NewcastleRSE/rse-team-website/kate-court.md

       year: 2020
       tasks:
         - Develop a digital recreation of a popular British history and heritage-themed educational board game from the nineteenth century
-    - title: Digital Storytelling: Placing Young Men in the City of Dreams
+    - title: "Digital Storytelling: Placing Young Men in the City of Dreams"
       partner: School of Geography, Politics and Sociology, North East Young Dads and Lads, and Seven Stories
       year: 2020
       tasks: